Dhruv Ghanekar: The Blue Frog

 The Blue frog was a 360 degree company that consisted of a 6000 sqft live music venue and club, a 4000 sqft space that housed 4 highly equipped recording studios, a record label, an artist management and a production company.

 The Blue Frog Mumbai was voted as one of the top 10 venues in the world by The Independent UK.
 At the height of its success, the company had a footprint across 4 cities in India.
 Blue Frog is often cited as having revolutionised the independent music scene in the country.
 Between 2007 and 2019 across its various clubs, the Blue Frog had hosted over 4500 gigs by artists from India and across the globe.
-Some of the noted performers include Angélique Kidjo, John Mclaughlin, Imogen Heap, Richard Bona, Manu Chao, Erik Truffaz, Nitin Sawhney, Joshua Redman and Anoushka Shankar.
+Some of the noted performers include Angélique Kidjo, John McLaughlin, Imogen Heap, Richard Bona, Manu Chao, Erik Truffaz, Nitin Sawhney, Joshua Redman and Anoushka Shankar.

 Blue Frog Productions was home to the top composers in the country and produced music across commercials, television and films.
 It also offered strategic sound consultancy, integrated music services and custom designed audio experiences.

 Blue Frog Records was launched a year after the club and was created to promote independent music in the country.
-The label launched several artists who went on to have successful careers and also released stalwarts such as John Mc Laughlin.
+The label launched several artists who went on to have successful careers and also released stalwarts such as John McLaughlin.

 Blue Frog Sound labs were housed next to the blueFrog club in an airy 4000 sqft warehouse space.
 The Sound Labs consisted of four modern and highly equipped sound studios with acoustics designed by the UK based company Munro Associates and was used by the major producers in the music industry.

 Blue Frog Delhi was launched in 2011, Blue Frog Pune in 2014 and Blue Frog Bangalore in 2015.